 GESI has three components that make up the structure of the program:

-- Pre-departure Seminar (week-long coursework and orientation at Northwestern)
+- Pre-departure Seminar (4 days of coursework and orientation at Northwestern)

 - In-country Immersion (8 weeks interning with a host organization and living in a homestay)